EnigmaCurry/blogofile.com/_posts/2011-04-30 - preview-of-blogofile-0.8.markdown

 Typing ``blogofile blog post create <title>`` will create a new blog post inside your ``_posts/`` directory pre-populated with today's date and the title you gave it.
 This allows you to get started writing your blog posts more easily without having to write all the post YAML yourself.
+This feature was created in collaboration with [Ant Zucaro](http://www.antzucaro.com/).

 Running ``blogofile blog templates copy _templates/blog`` will copy all of the blog templates into your site's source directory.
 This let's